pspdev/psplibraries/README.md

 ## Contributing

 Contributions to this repository are welcome.
 Especially fixes and new libraries always add value.
-Take a look at[CONTRIBUTING.md](CONTRIBUTING.md) for information on style of PSPBUILDs.
+Take a look at [contributor guidelines](CONTRIBUTING.md).

 For more general information on how to write PSPBUILDs take a look at the [Arch wiki](https://wiki.archlinux.org/title/Creating_packages).